4dn-dcic/tibanna/docs/commands.rst

   -r|--runjson          print out run json instead, which is the json file tibanna sends to the instance
                         before the run starts.

-  -t, --top             print out top file (log file containing top command
+  -t|--top              prints out top file (log file containing top command
                         output) instead.
 This top file contains all the top batch command output at a 1-minute interval.

-  -T, --top-latest      print out the latest content of the top file.
+  -T|--top-latest       prints out the latest content of the top file.
 This one contains only the latest
                         top command output (latest 1-minute interval).